 When added holiday obligations start to feel overwhelming, it is important to evaluate your to-do list.
 Having a long list of “to-do’s” is one of the top causes of stress for adults in the United States.
 To keep from overextending yourself, it’s important to remember that it’s okay to say no.

-Make sure to carve out time for yourself to do the things that make you feel relaxed and happy during this period, whether that’s going to an exercise class, spending time with your children or just resting.
-Keep self-care as a priority on your list, even though it may feel like you’re disappointing someone if you can’t take on a task or make an event.
+Make sure to carve out time for yourself to do the things that make you feel relaxed and happy during this period, whether that’s streaming an exercise class, spending time with your children or just resting.
+Keep self-care as a priority on your list, even though it may feel like you’re disappointing someone if you can’t take on a task.
 Know your limits and only take on what you have time for.

 This will allow you to devote more time and energy to both your loved ones and yourself.

 Stress may weigh particularly heavily when you feel like there is outward pressure to finish a task — whether it’s family expectations, a social obligation or a work deadline.
 If you can’t say no to the stressor, remember that it’s okay to take yourself out of the situation, even if it’s just for a momentary breather.
-Set down the shopping list, leave the party or walk away from those dirty dishes for a few minutes.
+Set down the shopping list or walk away from those dirty dishes for a few minutes.

 While stress may only feel like a mental strain, it can cause adverse physical health risks as well.
 From high blood pressure to chronic back pain, stress can come with a whole slew of unpredictable symptoms.
 If you’re feeling stressed, do a quick check-in with your body.
 Are you sore?
 Tired?
 Hungry?